-HSUK's routeing via the existing Leicester London Road Station will occupy all 4 tracks, and will consume all available rail capacity through Leicester for high speed and local passenger traffic.
-This makes it essential to reroute all current freight traffic by establishing and/or upgrading diversionary routes around Leicester, via Corby.
+At the Leicester end of the M1-aligned high speed line, High Speed UK will deviate from the motorway corridor and instead follow a tunnelled route to access the existing intercity hub at Leicester London Road station.
+North of Leicester Station, High Speed UK will follow the straight route of the Midland main line.
+Together with local trains providing feeder services, High Speed UK will occupy all 4 tracks, and consume all available rail capacity through Leicester.
+This makes it essential to establish and/or upgrade diversionary routes around Leicester, via Corby.
 Accordingly, new chords are proposed at Manton, and at Glendon, to allow the existing Felixstowe-Nuneaton freight traffic to be diverted via Corby and Market Harborough.